manikanta-72/Middleware-for-Banking-Applications/README.md

 ```
 #### Fail over testing
 The current leader can be brought down using `http://127.0.0.1:8000/down_leader/`(8000 is the port of current leader)  (Just run it in a browser)
-This triggers a failover and the Supervisor server chooses a new leader
+This triggers a failover and the Supervisor service chooses a new leader
 in a roundrobin method.
 Any ongoing transactions are temporarily paused to avoid
 any inconsistencies during the failover.
 Once the new leader is up, the client is
 informed to communicate with the new leader for future transactions.